HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 Of the percentage of pages that have set filters to apply graphical effects, 82% are using the `alpha()` value, which is non-standard and used for Internet Explorer 8 and below.
-We also see a high usage of the <a hreflang="en" href="https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/ms532997(v=vs.85">Microsoft.gradient()</a>) filter.
+We also see a high usage of the <a hreflang="en" href="https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/ms532997(v=vs.85">`Microsoft.gradient()`</a> filter.

-Of the [standard values](https://developer.mozilla.org/en-US/docs/Web/CSS/filter), 31% of pages use `blur()` making it the most popular value after none.
+Of the [standard values](https://developer.mozilla.org/en-US/docs/Web/CSS/filter), 31% of pages use `blur()`, making it the most popular value after `none`.

 {{ figure_markup(
     image="clip-path-functions.png",